Tuxedo, New York: History

 The historic occupants of what is now the town of Tuxedo were the Lenni-Lenape, a branch of the large Algonquian language family of Native Americans, whose different branches lived along the East Coast from Canada through the Upper South.
-The Lenape named the largest lake in the area Tucseto, meaning either "place of the bear" or "clear flowing water."
-European-American colonists later adopted that name for the town they developed.
+The name Tuxedo is derived from the Lenape word ptukwsiit (Munsee dialect) or tùkwsit (Unami dialect), meaning "round foot" or Wolf Clan, e.g. the Unami name for this location is tùkwsitu, "place of the Wolf-Clan People".
+European-American colonists adopted that name for the town they developed.

 Some Lenape stayed in villages in the Ramapo Mountains, having migrated west from Connecticut.
 They gradually intermarried with other ethnic groups in what was long a relatively remote frontier.
 They maintained a culture and community of their own in this area on both sides of the later border with New Jersey.
 The Ramapough Mountain Indians have been recognized by New Jersey as a Native American tribe.

 1700s

 In the 18th century, ethnic English and German colonists settled in the area.
 The men mostly worked at the nearby Sterling Iron Works in the neighboring Sterling Forest, as did some of the Ramapough Mountain Indians.
 Several men from the Tuxedo area served in the Revolutionary War.

 In 1779 the rebel government built the Continental Road from Eagle Valley through the present-day village of Tuxedo Park to what is now Route 17 near Warwick Brook Road.
 The first industry in Tuxedo was the Augusta Forge at the falls on the Ramapo River, founded by Solomon Townsend in 1783, soon after the end of the war.

-The town of Southfield (now part of the town of Tuxedo) was renamed Monroe in 1808.
+The town of Southfields (now part of the town of Tuxedo) was renamed Monroe in 1808.
 An iron forge was operated in this area, still known as Southfields; the forge ruins are still visible.
 The oldest documented structure in Tuxedo is the Adam Belcher house.
 Dating from 1790, it is located in the Southfields area.